memes/matthewemes.com/content/about/_index.md

 +++
 date = "2016-08-19T08:30:02-07:00"
 title = "About Me"
-hidden = true
-menu = "main"
 +++

-I'm Cloud Architect with over 25 years of IT, development and operations experience.
-I like to create new things from an idea and see them through to completion.
+I'm a Cloud Architect with over 25 years of IT, development and operations experience.
+I like to create new things from an initial idea and see them through to completion, and generally being on the bleeding edge of technology.
+This is probably why I agreed to host the [Orange County Google Cloud Platform](https://meetup.com/oc-gcp/) meetup on a monthly basis.

 I am employed by [Neudesic](https://www.neudesic.com/) as *Director, Google Platform* where I am driving the use of Google Cloud for our